THE YOUNG MUSICIAN

 Grayson released his album "Back To The Soul", a return to his southern soul roots, on August 12, 2015.
 It received very favorable reviews.
 The following year he put together a band Grayson Hugh & The Moon Hawks.
 After some extensive rehearsing, the new band began performing in music halls and festivals.
 Since 2012, Grayson has brought his duo show with his wife and harmony singer Polly Messer to music halls in the U.S. (The Cutting Room, City Winery, Hill Country in New York City; Port Hardy Civic Center on Vancouver Island, B.C.
 Cananda; Infinity Music Hall, Bridge Street in Connecticut, World Bird Sanctuary Gala in St. Louis, Missouri; The Lyric Theatre in Stuart Florida) and overseas (The Blue Note Jazz Club in Poznań, Poland and Acoustic Tour 2012, Poland).

-In 2019, Grayson began to feel the pull of another record project.
+In early 2019, Grayson began to feel the pull of another record project.
 This time he decided to delve into the more Country side of his songwriting.
-So he assembled a band of some most acclaimed artists in Roots music today.
-Tony Garnier on upright and electric bass (Bob Dylan's bassist and music director since 1989).
-On guitar, mandolin and banjo: Pete Kennedy (with his wife Maura: The Kennedys, Nanci Griffith, Emmylou Harris, Roger McGuinn, Kelly Willis, and many more), on dobro and lap steel: multi-Grammy winner Cindy Cashdollar (Asleep At The Wheel, Willie Nelson, Merle Haggard.
-Dolly Parton to name a few), fiddler Gary Oleyar (Loggins & Messina, Alan Jackson, Kenny Chesney, Vassar Clements, Marty Stuart, Pam Tillis), vocalist Polly Messer (Eight To The Bar, Eugene Chrysler, Grayson Hugh) and drummer Tyger MacNeal (Average White Band, Johnny Winter, The Four Tops, Little Anthony, The Mills Brothers, The 5th Dimension, Jose Feliciano for 25 years).
+So he recruited a band of some most acclaimed artists in Roots music today.
+In August of 2019 the rhythm tracks were recorded.
+The lineup of musicians are: Tony Garnier on upright and electric bass (Bob Dylan's bassist and music director since 1989), Pete Kennedy on guitars, mandolin and banjo (The Kennedys, Nanci Griffith, Emmylou Harris, Roger McGuinn, Kelly Willis, and many more), 5 time Grammy winner Cindy Cashdollar on dobro and lap steel guitar (Asleep At The Wheel, Willie Nelson, Merle Haggard, Dolly Parton to name a few), Gary Oleyar on fiddle and electric guitar (Loggins & Messina, Alan Jackson, Kenny Chesney, Vassar Clements, Marty Stuart, Pam Tillis), Polly Messer on harmony vocals (Eight To The Bar, Eugene Chrysler, Grayson Hugh) and Tyger MacNeal on drums (Average White Band, Johnny Winter, Freddy Fender, Jose Feliciano).

-Grayson decided to name this album after the song "Save Your Love For Me", which tells the story of two lovers.
-The man has moved to the big city somewhere (Manhattan will do).
-For reasons untold, the two have decided to be together, their eventual destination also not revealed in the song.
+Grayson decided to name this album after the song “Save Your Love For Me” that he wrote in 1987 after being signed to RCA Records and moving to New York City.
+The song tells the story of two lovers.
+The man has moved to the big city somewhere.
+For reasons untold, the two lovers have been living apart but have agreed in secret to run off together, their eventual destination also not revealed in the song.
 But he doesn't want to stay in the city, and she wants to leave that mountain town.
 And though they may not be sure exactly where they will live, one thing is clear: they want to be together.
+The songs itself was saved for many years and gone through its own changes, so it seemed the perfect title song for this record.